salvadorjesus/Java-Motor-Red-Neuronal/README.md

 This software is part of a small school project.
 The API and documentation are in Spanish.

 ### Features
-This neuronal network engine features: delta rule, backpropagation, initial random weights and momentum; ; support any number of hidden layers, and any number of elements per layer; all parameters are configurables; saves and loads weights.
+This neuronal network engine features: delta rule, backpropagation, initial random weights and momentum; ; support any number of hidden layers, and any number of elements per layer; all parameters are configurable; saves and loads weights.

 Spanish
 -------